 Medications

 The type of medication that might be prescribed for a hormonal imbalance will depend on which hormone is affected and the severity of the imbalance.
 For example, suppose a woman has an estrogen deficiency.
 In that case, she may be prescribed medications such as clomiphene or letrozole to increase the levels of this hormone.
 If your thyroid is the problem, a doctor may prescribe medication to replace the missing thyroid hormones.
-Additionally, drugs not specifically designed for hormone therapy can be used off-label to treat hormone imbalances.
+Drugs not specifically designed for hormone therapy can be used off-label to treat hormone imbalances.
 For example, some medications that treat diabetes or high blood pressure can also help regulate insulin and other hormone levels.

 Surgery or Radiation Therapy